 Even if you have bad credit, you have options for drawing on the equity in your home.
 These are some of the most common loan types to choose from.

-• Home equity loan: Home equity loans from traditional banks and lenders typically require credit scores of at least 680.
-However, some lenders may accept lower credit scores based on your income, loan-to-value and other factors.
+- Home equity loan: Home equity loans from traditional banks and lenders typically require credit scores of at least 680.
+However, some lenders may accept lower credit scores based on your income, loan-to-value ratio and other factors.
+If approved with bad credit, you may have higher interest rates and access to smaller loan amounts.

-• Reverse mortgage: A reverse mortgage is a way for qualified seniors to access their home's equity without requiring monthly payments.
+- Home Equity Conversion Mortgage (HECM) reverse mortgage: A reverse mortgage is a way for qualified seniors to access their home's equity without requiring monthly payments.
 Borrowers receive a lump sum, stream of payments or access to a line of credit.
-These loans typically have higher fees than a traditional mortgage, and the loan comes due if the borrower moves out of the home for an extended period of time.
+The loan comes due if the borrower moves out of the home for an extended period of time.

 Explore alternatives to home equity loans